andrtell/help/virt/00_setup.md

 We make a container visible on the network using a macvlan network (for fun and profit).

-Note that this method is only available if running container as root.
+_Note that this method is only available if running container as root i.e rootfull continers._

 ```
 # podman create network create \